SummerSlam (2020): Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic, WWE had to present the majority of its programming for Raw and SmackDown from a behind closed doors set at the WWE Performance Center in Orlando, Florida beginning mid-March, although in late May, the promotion began using Performance Center trainees to serve as the live audience, which was further expanded to friends and family members of the wrestlers in mid-June.
-SummerSlam, as well as the preceding night's NXT TakeOver event, were originally scheduled to take place in Boston, Massachusetts at the TD Garden.
+SummerSlam, as well as the preceding night's NXT TakeOver XXX, were originally scheduled to take place in Boston, Massachusetts at the TD Garden, with SummerSlam on August 23, 2020.
 On May 8, the ongoing pandemic forced Boston mayor Marty Walsh to suspend all large-scale gatherings until September 7, effectively canceling WWE's planned events in the city.

 Wrestling journalist Dave Meltzer reported that the promotion was open to moving SummerSlam to September if it meant having fans in attendance.
 However, an advertisement that aired during The Horror Show at Extreme Rules confirmed that SummerSlam would still be taking place on August 23, but with no reference to a city or venue.
 Although Pro Wrestling Insider had reported that the event would be held at the WWE Performance Center, the promotion put out an official statement on July 23 that the announcement of a new location would be forthcoming.
 WWE also stated that refunds would be issued at original point of purchase.
 PWInsider then reported that WWE were looking into hosting SummerSlam on a cruise ship or on a beach.

 On August 17, it was made official that SummerSlam would emanate from the Amway Center, a larger venue also located in Orlando.
 This made SummerSlam the first major WWE event to be held outside of the Performance Center since March.
-WWE also entered into an agreement with the Amway Center in which all future broadcasts of Raw, SmackDown, and PPVs would be held at the venue "for the foreseeable future".
-Along with the move, WWE partnered with the full-service fan experience company The Famous Group to provide a "virtual fan experience", a bio-secure bubble dubbed the WWE ThunderDome, which was first utilized for the August 21 episode of SmackDown.
-Drones, lasers, pyro, smoke, and projections were utilized to make the wrestlers' entrances "better than WrestleMania". according to WWE Executive Vice President of Television Production Kevin Dunn, who further noted that "We can now do things production-wise that we could never otherwise do".
+WWE also entered into an agreement with the Amway Center in which all future broadcasts of Monday Night Raw, Friday Night SmackDown, and PPV and livestreaming events would be held at the venue "for the foreseeable future".
+Along with the move, WWE partnered with the full-service fan experience company The Famous Group to provide a "virtual fan experience", a bio-secure bubble named the WWE ThunderDome, which was first utilized for the August 21 episode of SmackDown.
+Drones, lasers, pyro, smoke, and projections were utilized to make the wrestlers' entrances "better than WrestleMania", according to WWE Executive Vice President of Television Production Kevin Dunn, who further noted that "We can now do things production-wise that we could never otherwise do".
 They also installed nearly 1,000 LED boards in the Amway Center to allow for rows and rows of virtual fans, who could register for a free virtual seat.
 Arena audio was also mixed with that of the virtual fans so that chants from the fans could be heard.